openstack/manila/doc/source/devref/hdfs_native_driver.rst

 Network configuration
 ---------------------

-The storage backend and Manila hosts should be in a flat network, otherwise, the L3 connectivity between them should exist.
+The storage backend and manila hosts should be in a flat network, otherwise, the L3 connectivity between them should exist.

 Supported shared filesystems